tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 * We have to ensure that these different messages reach a correct process (full node, monitor?), which can submit evidence.

-* If the underlying communication ensures that every message exchanged between correct full nodes is eventually received, this attack is easily detected at the main chain level

 * This is an attack on the full node level (Fork-Full).
 * It extends also to the lite clients,
 * For both we need a detection and recovery mechanism.